GIScience/climate-action-land-consumption/README.md

 Please activate it by running `pre-commit install`.
 It will now be automatically run before each commit and warn you about any violations.

+### Logging

+Using the environment variable `LOG_Level` you can adjust the amount of log messages produced by the plugin.
+Please make sure to use logging throughout your plugin.
+This will make debugging easier at a later stage.

 ## Start Coding

+### Names

+We have to replace names at multiple level.

+Let's start with refactoring the name of the package ([plugin_blueprint/](plugin_blueprint/)).
+If you don't want to get creative you can simply mimic the repository name.
+This directory is also copied to the Docker container we use for deployment.
+Therefore, you have to change the name also in the [Dockerfile](Dockerfile) and the [Dockerfile.Kaniko](Dockerfile.Kaniko).

+Next there are two classes that should be name-related to your plugin:
+The `ComputeInputBlueprint` and the `OperatorBlueprint` in [plugin.py](plugin_blueprint/plugin.py).
+Refactor-rename these classnames with reasonable names related to your idea.

+**Make these changes your first merge request** and add your CA-team contact as reveiwer.

+### Functionality

 We have seperated the code into multiple files by their functionality.
 Three files are relevant for you: